The Personal Website of Mark W. Dawson

 I have often said that English is my second language, while thinking is my first language.
 Those that know me, and my writing, know that my second language (English) can be very poor in spelling, grammar, malapropisms, and phraseology (thank God for computer spell checkers, thesaurus, and grammar checks), and I struggle to write anything.
 I am a very organized and logical person, and I attempt to keep my writing organized and logical.
-I attempt to write clearly, concisely, completely, confidently, and understandably.
+I also attempt to write clearly, concisely, completely, confidently, and understandably.
 As such, I hope that these articles are readable to all with a high school education.

-In writing these Articles and Chirps I apply "Rationality", "Reasoning", and "Beyond Rationality and Reasoning" to my opinions, and I think philosophically, but I act pragmatically on the issues and concerns that I write about, as well as in other aspects of my life, as I have explained in my Article, "A Philosophical Approach".
+In writing these Articles and Chirps I apply "Rationality", "Reasoning", and "Beyond Rationality and Reasoning" to my opinions, and I think philosophically, but I act pragmatically on the issues and concerns that I write about, as well as in all other aspects of my life, as I have explained in my Article "A Philosophical Approach".
 I also attempt to assure that the information I present is factual and accurate.
 I, therefore, expend time and effort in researching to obtain the facts and achieve accuracy.
 The process of writing for me is an intellectual, emotional, and physical strain.
 I have, therefore, written a short article “The Intellectual, Emotional, and Physical Strains of Writing” that explains my research efforts, and the intellectual, emotional, and physical strains of writing these Articles and Chirps.

 As regards to my debating these issues, I would direct you to my Chip “Form Over Substance” as to my reluctance to engage in debate on these subjects.
 Essentially, I believe that I am a poor debater.
 It is for this reason that I often do not engage in debates.
 I do, however, engage in discussions in which both sides have ample time to challenge the facts, statistics, and reasoning of their arguments to effectually explain their arguments.